-Future Forecasting • GGC-Learning • Future of Work
+Future of Work • GGC-Learning • Future Forecasting

 Gary A. Bolles is an internationally-recognized expert on the future of work and the future of learning.
 His focus is on the strategies for helping individuals, organizations, communities, and countries to thrive in the transition to a digital work economy.

 As Chair for the Future of Work for Singularity University, he leads the organization’s efforts to empower a global community with the mindset, skillset, and network to create an abundant future of work and learning.
 In the seismic transition to what Bolles calls the digital work economy, individuals, organizations, communities, and countries all need to develop a shared understanding of the dynamics of disruptive change, collaborate on the development of effective strategies, and ensure that all people have access to meaningful work and lifelong learning opportunities.

 As a partner in the boutique consulting agency Charrette LLC, he helps clients to identify and understand trends affecting their organizations and markets, often through strategic conferences, innovation consulting, strategy design charrettes, and collaborative initiatives.
 Bolles has served as a strategic consultant and visiting lecturer for clients such as Google, Intel, the New Zealand Government, and the United Nations.
 He has also co-founded a variety of conferences and strategic initiatives, including: